dortania/GPU-Buyers-Guide/buyers-guide/gpu-avoid.md

 And for those who are wondering why this list contradicts [Tonymacx86's buyers guide](https://www.tonymacx86.com/buyersguide/building-a-customac-hackintosh-the-ultimate-buyers-guide/#AMD_Graphics_Cards), remember that their bottom line is to get users to buy hardware through their affiliate program.
 This is also the same website that recommended Pascal GPUs [5 months after Mojave's release](https://web.archive.org/web/20190213211919/https://www.tonymacx86.com/buyersguide/building-a-customac-hackintosh-the-ultimate-buyers-guide/), would you really trust a website that's neither kept up-to date and offers _shivers_ the [beast tools](https://github.com/khronokernel/Tonymcx86-stance)?

+**Important note for MSI Navi users**:

+* Apple currently has a VBIOS bug which crashes installers if an MIS Navi card is present, see here for more details: [Installer not working with 5700XT #901](https://github.com/acidanthera/bugtracker/issues/901)
+* MSI's Polaris and Vega line are not affected by this bug

 Powercolor\(**AVOID ALL MODELS**\)

 * [PowerColor Red Devil RX VEGA 56/64](https://www.powercolor.com/product?id=1511340918)